Jandev/functions-playground/README.md

 ## Azure Functions

 The passwordless features are still new and requires an [Elastic Premium instance of Azure Functions at this time](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference?WT.mc_id=AZ-MVP-5007226#grant-permission-to-the-identity).
+You also need the [v4 library of the Cosmos DB extensions package](https://www.nuget.org/packages/Microsoft.Azure.WebJobs.Extensions.CosmosDB).

 The Functions App needs the Managed Identity set to `true` to use this passwordless feature.
 It's also possible to use a regular service principal, but I won't be using that over here.

 Be sure to the the correct configuration.

 ```json
 {
   "IsEncrypted": false,